-CTA Lab Direct Immunofluorescence Information.
+CTA Pathology Direct Immunofluorescence Information.

 How to send specimen for Direct Immunofluorescence Testing

 Skin or mucosal specimens for Direct Immunofluorescence testing must be sent in Michel's Transport Medium; a 4mm punch is recommended.
 This test cannot be performed on specimens fixed in formalin.
-CTA Lab will provide bottles of Michel's Transport Medium to you.
+CTA Pathology will provide bottles of Michel's Transport Medium to you.

 The specimen can be transported at room temperature.
 Importantly, the specimen must be received (and frozen) within 5 days of biopsy.